gammapy/gammapy-meetings/dev-meetings/2025/2025-09-19/README.md

 KF reports: Implementation will try to follow as closely as possible how the manually created changelogs currently look.
 For each PR, now rst-file has to be added.
 Naming-scheme: "Number of PR .
 Name. rst", e.g.: "1.infrastructure.rst".
 KF thinks there needs to be some discussion on how we want to group changes, as this determines the naming scheme developers have to follow.
-QT ask about case of multiple tags on an PR: either the developer decides which single tag to use when naming the rst-file, or you add several files, but it is not clear that actually works.
+QR asks about case of multiple tags on an PR: either the developer decides which single tag to use when naming the rst-file, or you add several files, but it is not clear that actually works.

 RT summarises: We stick with 'improvement'-, 'bugfix'-, 'performance'- entries as currently, decided that should have changelog workflow